 If you have trouble with this exercise, you can simply change the leg position.
 Draw your legs closer to your body and your arms next to your torso, as this will make it easier to hold an isometric contraction of your abdomen.

 Another great thing to do is improve your back strength, as it will enhance the stabilization of the spine.
 So any kind of a back row is useful, but if you don’t have gym membership or equipment, start doing pull-ups with different grips.
 The pronated grip will work more on M. latissimus dorsi, as neutral or supinated, will work more on the trapezius and rhomboid muscles.
 Both variations are suitable for the development of the back, but if you have issues with bad posture, do standard, close grip pull-ups with a supinated grip.
-This exercise will help with retraction of the scapula and, therefore, making your position of scapula much better through time!
+This exercise will help with the retraction of the scapula and, therefore, making your position of scapula much better over time!

 If you don’t have the necessary strength for a single pull up, pick up a chair and start at bar height.
 Lower yourself as slow as you can, and try to resist for 3 seconds, focusing on the eccentric contraction of the back muscles.
 That can and will help you progress to a single pull up.